eaglesky/system-design/crawler.md

 	- Thread number limitation
 		+ TCP/IP limitation on number of threads
 	- Network bottleneck for single machine
-* Each thread gets a uncrawled url from the shared queue and craw it, store its content to the db and the sub-urls back to the queue (throw away the crawled urls before it, but how? using a hashset that has elements already included in the queue?).
-The queue needs to be synchronized.
+* Each thread gets a uncrawled url from the shared queue and throw it if it is already crawed, or continue crawing it if otherwise , store its content to the db and the sub-urls back to the queue.
+May need a shared hash set that stores uncrawed urls.
+The queue needs to be synchronized -- the queue is locked when any thread is reading from or writing to it(better way?)

-### A distributed web crawler
+* Jave implementation?

+### Distributed implementation
+* Service
+    - Crawling service.
+    - Task service.
+    - Storage service.

+* Storage
+Tasks are stored in DB, and output url contents are stored in BigTable.

-* URL queue is inside memory.
-Queue is too big to completely fit into memory.
-Use a MySQL DB task table
+* URL queue is too big to completely fit into memory.
+Use a MySQL DB task table instead.
 	- state (working/idle): Whether it is being crawled.
 	- priority (1/0):
 	- available time: frequency.
 When to fetch the next time.
 This can be adjusted to be very close to the real page update time.